Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Settings

 \subsection{Data Sets}

-We conducted a series of experiments on four publicly available real-world underwater image data sets, namely \textit{LUIQD-TD}, \textit{UIEB} \cite{waternet}, \textit{SUIM-E} \cite{sguie}, and \textit{SQUID} \cite{water_hl}.
-The proposed LUIQD-TD data set in Sec.\ref{dataset} contains a total of 6,418 image pairs, where each reference image is selected from the results of nine enhancement algorithms applied to a degraded image.
-Due to 194 duplicate degraded images in the data set, these pairs were removed, resulting in a final set of 6,224 image pairs used for experiments.

-Similarly, the UIEB data set originally includes 890 image pairs, with each reference image manually selected from the results of 12 enhancement algorithms.
-Ten pairs were removed due to duplicated degraded images, leaving 880 pairs in total.
+We conducted a series of experiments on four publicly available real-world underwater image data sets, including \textit{LUIQD-TD}, \textit{UIEB} \cite{waternet}, \textit{SUIM-E} \cite{sguie}, and \textit{SQUID} \cite{water_hl}.
+The \textit{LUIQD-TD} contains a total of 6,418 image pairs.
+Since 194 reference images were selected as the associated degraded images according to human perceptual scores, these pairs were removed, resulting in a set of 6,224 image pairs.
+The UIEB data set originally included 890 image pairs, with each reference image manually selected from the results of 12 UIE methods.
+Similarly, ten pairs were removed, remaining 880 pairs in total.
 The SUIM-E \cite{sguie} data set consists of 1,525 degraded image pairs and a test set of 110 labeled images.
 The SQUID \cite{water_hl} data set, captured using a stereo camera, includes 114 underwater images.

-We randomly split the LUIQD-TD data set into training, validation, and testing sets in a ratio of 8:1:1.
-The testing set, consisting of 622 image pairs, is used as the first test set and is referred to as Test-L622.
-In the UIEB \cite{waternet} data set, 80 image pairs were randomly selected as the second test set, named Test-U80.
-An additional 60 challenging images without reference images were included as the third test set, named Test-C60.
+We randomly split the LUIQD-TD into training, validation and testing sets at a ratio of 8:1:1.
+The testing set, consisting of 622 image pairs, referred to as Test-L622.
+In the UIEB \cite{waternet} data set, 80 image pairs were randomly selected as a second test set, named Test-U80.
+An additional 60 challenging images without reference images were included as the third test set, namely, Test-C60.
 The fourth test set, Test-S110, consists of 110 labeled image pairs from the SUIM-E \cite{sguie} data set.
 Finally, 53 images captured by the right-hand camera from the SQUID \cite{water_hl} data set were randomly selected and used as the fifth test set, referred to as Test-R53.